FernandoVezzali/unit-testing-for-csharp/README.md

 - Tell if you have broken any functionality as you write new code
 - Allow you to refactor your code with confidence
 - Act as documentation about what your code does

+## The changes we make on a day-to-day basis can have huge impacts.
+For example:

+- Does your switch properly account for a new value you put in?
+- Do you know how many times you used that switch?
+- Did you properly account for case insensitive string comparisons?
+- Are you checking for nulls appropriately?
+- Does a throw exception get handled as you expected?